Manual

 Lookahead

-The delay of the main-chain signal.
-When PDC is supported (in almost all DAWs), it can be interpreted as the lookahead time of the side-chain signal.
+Controls the delay of the main-chain signal (in millisecond).
+If PDC is supported (in almost all DAWs), it can be interpreted as the lookahead time of the side-chain signal.

 You may hear clicks/pops when you change this parameter.
 Please DO NOT automate this parameter.